Georgia Distracted Driving Laws

 Exceptions

 Georgia texting-while-driving laws permit making phone calls or texting in case you are reporting a traffic accident, medical or other emergency, or a hazardous road condition.
-You are permitted to use cell phones or other electronic devices if you are lawfully parked.
+You are also permitted to use cell phones or other electronic devices if you are lawfully parked.

 Penalties